moszheng/C4D-GrowbyIndex-FieldObject/README.md

 # C4D_GrowbyIndex_Field

+A Field Object to make Mograph grow by Index

 ### How to Use
 1. Create Cloner Object -> [Transform] -> [Animation Mode] -> [Fixed]
 1. Add Plain effect -> [Parameter] -> Time Offset = your animation duration